mattlewis92/angular-bootstrap-calendar/README.md

 ### on-event-times-changed

 This expression is called when an event is dragged and dropped or resized into a different date / time on the calendar.
-The available values that are passed to the expression are: `calendarEvent`, `calendarNewEventStart` and `calendarNewEventEnd`.
+The available values that are passed to the expression are: `calendarEvent`, `calendarNewEventStart`, `calendarNewEventEnd` and `calendarDraggedFromDate` (month view only).
 The directive won't change the event object and leaves that up to you to implement.
 Please note drag and drop is only available by including the [interact.js](http://interactjs.io/) library.

 ### edit-event-html